API Reference

 Kameleoon.API.Personalizations

-This module provides methods for accessing live personalizations.
+This module provides methods to access live personalizations.

 disable